meisterplayer/ui-customui/README.md

 - "ui:custom-element-2:mousedown"
 - "ui:custom-element-2:mousemove"
 - "ui:custom-element-2:mouseup"
-- "ui:click" (Since the innermost `div` does not have an id the event is not namespaced)
+- "ui:click" (Since the innermost `div` does not have an data-mstr-id the event is not namespaced)

 You can register callbacks for these handles on the Meister instance: